-Students who are on academic probation and fail to increase theircumulative GPA to a 2.0 or above will be placed on academic suspensionthe following fall or spring semester and will not be permitted to return to Victoria College until that semester has elapsed.
+Students who are on academic probation and fail to increase their GPA to a 2.0 or above will be placed on academic suspension the following semester and will not be permitted to return to Victoria College until one semester (fall or spring or both summer sessions) has elapsed.

-Students have the right to appeal their suspension for readmission through the Academic Support and Success division office if their Academic Probation semester GPA is a 2.0 or above.
+In order to not sit out a semester, students have the right to appeal their suspension for readmission through the Dean of Academic Support and Student Success.